plan your future

 NB: If learners choose Mathematical Literacy or do not fulfil the minimum requirements for Mathematics, they may not choose Physical Science.

-Due to the challenges in drawing up a timetable, learners are asked to give THREE choices in order of preference.
+Due to the challenges in drawing up a timetable, learners are asked to give TWO choices in order of preference.
 If a learner is interested in taking a specific subject, he/she may include it in only one of his/her choices.

 your subject choices

 Mathematics involves abstract problem solving in the fields of Algebra, Trigonometry, Calculus, Euclidean and Analytical Geometry, Probability, Finance and Statistics.
 Its primary role is to prepare learners for tertiary studies in engineering, medicine and commerce.
 The vast scope of the two compulsory papers and the complex reasoning required, mean that to achieve a good result by Grade 12, learners should attain at least 55% in Grade 9, be interested in mathematics, and be prepared to work hard, independently and consistently.
 Only 175 learners, according to rank order, can be accommodated in Mathematics.

 Mathematical Literacy involves applying mathematical skills needed in everyday situations.
 Some tertiary courses require core Mathematics, so Mathematical Literacy learners need to be aware of the course requirements for their particular field of interest.
 Outstanding marks in this subject are achievable with consistent work.